Nicks182/MixerFixerV1/README.md

 ## Device priority
 When switching devices, like plugging in a USB headset, MixerFixer can ensure the correct device is made the Default based on a user configurable priority.
 Priority can be set for sound output as well as for sound capture (Mic).
-To set up, open the settings window.
+To set up, open the settings window.<br />
 ![image](https://user-images.githubusercontent.com/13113785/215669530-d641c424-9671-4694-b894-63787c295213.png)

 Then move the device in required priority and then toggle the switch on the devices you want MF to manage for you.